 Cookies are small text files that are placed on your computer or device by websites that you visit.
 They are widely used in order to make websites work, or work more efficiently, as well as to provide information to the owners of the site.

 If you visit our websites, we may deploy these technologies to provide an online service more suited to the device you visit on, as well as to prevent and detect fraud, and so keep you secure.
 When you visit our website, we collect information about your use of the site, such as information about the device or browser you use to access the site (including device type, operating system, screen resolution and so forth), the way you interact with it, and the IP address your device connects from.
 You may not be able to initiate or complete some activities within our secure online services unless these cookies or similar technologies are installed.

-Some of the cookies we set are ‘session cookies’, which remain only for the duration of your visit to our website, and are deleted at the end of your session.
-Others are “persistent cookies”, which remain on your device or computer for a period of time after you have left the website.
+Some of the cookies we set are ‘session cookies’, which remain only for the duration of your browser session and are deleted when you exit your web browser.
+Others are ‘persistent cookies’, which remain on your device or computer for a period of time after you have exited your web browser.

 First party and third party cookies

 There are two ways in which cookies are set.
 First party cookies are those set by, or on behalf of, the web site you are visiting at that moment.
 Third party cookies are cookies that are set by another domain (that is, one other than the web site you are looking at).